Most aches and pains will get better within a very short period of time.

 You can book online to see one of our chartered physiotherapists and we will help you get back to sport, work, walking, gardening, picking up the grandchildren or whatever you want to do, but can’t.

 Back & Neck Pain

-Back and neck pain are very common and probably is what we treat most often at the clinic.
+Back and neck pain are very common and probably what we treat most often at the clinic.
 Most backaches settle spontaneously within a day or so and the best thing to do is to keep active and avoid being in one position for too long.

 If it doesn’t seem to be settling down or if the pain moves into the buttock or leg, we can help.
 One of our experienced physiotherapists will do a thorough assessment and will organise a treatment plan with you.
 This may involve strengthening, stretching, advice re temporary activity modification, joint or nerve mobilisations/manipulation and a graduated return to full activity.

 At Ashbourne Physiotherapy Clinic, we specialise in treating both acute and chronic sports injuries.
-Whether it is the niggly pain in the knee when you train, a torn hamstring, a sore groin muscle or a sprained ankle, we have experienced physiotherapists that can get you back to your sport as soon as is possible.
+Whether it is the niggly pain in the knee when you train, a torn hamstring, a sore groin muscle or a sprained ankle, we have experienced physiotherapists who can get you back to your sport as soon as possible.

-We will do a full assessment including taking a history of your injury, training schedule, footwear etc and then following a diagnosis, we will provide a sports specific treatment programme and rehab schedule to suit your situation.
+We will do a full assessment including taking a history of your injury, training schedule, footwear etc. and then, following a diagnosis, we will provide a sports specific treatment programme and rehab schedule to suit your situation.

 We have experience of treating the occasional runner to international athlete and will give all the same care and attention.